Last Updated on May 7, 2021 by HostingandOther

 Wall Street wants to purchase the stock of monopolies that can fleece their accounts.
-Wall Street talks in terms of free markets, but when it comes to how they behave, they want secret cartels.
-It’s a bit like the way they operate, unencumbered by regulation, running monopolies, getting government insurance (why the investment banks became banks after the bailout) and receiving money from the Fed at 0% interest.
+Wall Street talks in terms of free markets, but they want secret cartels when it comes to how they behave.
+It’s a bit like how they operate, unencumbered by regulation, running monopolies, getting government insurance (why the investment banks became banks after the bailout), and receiving money from the Fed at 0% interest.
 That is the big “free market” system that Wall Street favors.

 Bill McDermott Tacitly Signals SAP’s Monopolistic Power to Wall Street

 Another comment against openness is from Bill McDermott in their 2017 Q1 earnings call.

 “So here is my hypothesis on the industry.
 Why is SAP the de facto standard business software company in the world?
 I’ll tell you why.
 Because even if we don’t win every sale and somebody at a point solution level takes something, they still have to live with us and the other 80% of the enterprise.”

 So there you have it.
 SAP will enforce its power against a vendor that offers a superior application to them.
 They will make it as difficult as possible for that application to be successful, speak dismissively towards it, make it challenging to integrate into SAP.
 Bill McDermott very effectively makes the argument that SAP will continue to behave as a monopolist.

 Mind Controlled SAP Accounts

 On projects, I use Demand Works Smoothie to perform forecast testing to make improvements to SAP DP.
 I do this because testing anything in SAP’s DP application is so complicated that most companies don’t perform any testing.
 However, even though I show up at repeated customers that have never tested any forecast comparison in DP, I am still asked why I would test outside of SAP, even if I will make the adjustments back in DP.